-This task waits for the LO- and the SOE-signal and changes to flight-mode after receiving.
+This task waits for the LO-, the SOE- and SODS-signal and changes to flightmode after receiving one of them.

 Housekeeping

 This task collects the information, forms it into the Stand-By Downlink Data Package and sends it to the ground station.
 Included are temperature, currents, signals and checks.